sejal-gupta23/sejal-gupta23.github.io/content/english/blog/SunkCostFallacy copy.md

 Sunk cost fallacy may occur due to many other behavioral factors such as the desire not to appear wasteful, or sense of personal responsibility, or framing effects.
 Framing effects is a cognitive bias where people decide on options based on how positively/negatively they are presented.

-## How to avoid sunken cost fallacy and make more rational decisions?
+##### How to avoid sunken cost fallacy and make more rational decisions?

 While it is difficult to overcome most cognitive biases, if we are aware of the sunk cost fallacy, we can try to ensure we are focusing on current and future costs and benefits instead of past commitments.
 We should focus on concrete logical actions instead of the feeling of wastefulness or guilt that accompanies dropping an earlier commitment.

-## Sunken costs in Businesses
+### Sunken costs in Businesses

+{{< image src="images/sunk.jpg" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

-1. Research and Development (R&D): Almost all industries have research and development expenses, and these expenses vary from industry to industry.
+1. **Research and Development (R&D):** Almost all industries have research and development expenses, and these expenses vary from industry to industry.
 Massive investments are made in the R&D of a product.
 The above image illustrates sunk costs incurred in research and development.
-2. Marketing Expenses: Most businesses spend on advertising and marketing to promote their products & services.
+2. **Marketing Expenses:** Most businesses spend on advertising and marketing to promote their products & services.
 The amount that has already been spent on marketing is not recoverable.

 Imagine a scenario where a company spent INR 1,00,000 on a marketing campaign.
 At present, the campaign isn’t showing much promise (no significant increase in sales).
 So now the company has two options: either spend more or end the campaign altogether.
 If the company spends INR 1,00,000 more, they might observe a sales profit hike worth INR 5,00,000.
 Whereas if they don’t spend more money on the campaign, the sales remain the same.
 So, while making this decision, the company will weigh the cost of INR 1,00,000 against the benefits, i.e., INR 5,00,000.
 Since the cost is significantly less than the benefits, the company invests more in the campaign.
 Nowhere in the decision-making process have we considered the previously spent INR 1,00,000 (though we might be tempted to!).

-## Conclusion
+### Conclusion

 The Sunk Cost Fallacy describes our tendency to pursue an endeavor that we have already committed to in terms of invested money, time, or efforts, even if the costs are not recoverable.
 Since the sunk cost fallacy is caused by our desire to avoid negative emotions, we must try to put emotions out of the equation while making decisions.
 This is where technologies come into the picture.
 The use of technologies to help us make decisions will help us remove the emotional parameter from the decision-making process, removing most cognitive biases.